openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PL_CVA6_Superscalar.md

 ## Summary of Timeline

-To ease debugging and as there will not be many people working on this project, the timeline is made of the several components in the pipeline order:
+The timeline is made of the several components in the pipeline order:

 1. Fetch 64 bits (frontend): September 2023
 2. Double-issue (issue stage): October 2023